 The university traces its roots to Epworth University, chartered in 1904 as a joint venture of the Methodist Episcopal Church, the Methodist Episcopal Church, South (now the combined United Methodist Church), and the Oklahoma City Trade Club (now the Greater Oklahoma City Chamber of Commerce).
-From 1911 to 1922, the university was located in Guthrie, Oklahoma, and known as the Methodist University of Oklahoma.
-Oklahoma City University has been at its present location at NW 23rd Street and Blackwelder Avenue in Oklahoma City since 1922, when what is now the Clara E. Jones Administration Building was completed.
+From 1911 to June 1919, the university was located in Guthrie, Oklahoma, and known as the Methodist University of Oklahoma.
+In September 1919, Oklahoma City College opened in two remodeled apartments at 12th and Walnut.
+The current location at NW 23rd and Blackwelder Avenue was purchased in 1920.
+Oklahoma City University began teaching classes at this location two years later, when what is now the Clara E. Jones Administration Building was completed.